hmmmmmanshu/siteairbnb/README.md

-# The Lilac Cottage - Luxury Mountain Retreat
+# The Lilac Cottage - Soulful Retreat in Mussoorie

-A beautiful and modern website for The Lilac Cottage, a luxury mountain retreat in Mussoorie, India.
+A beautiful and modern website for The Lilac Cottage, a soulful retreat in Mussoorie, India.

 ## About The Lilac Cottage

-Experience luxury and comfort at The Lilac Cottage, a beautiful mountain retreat in Mussoorie with stunning views and modern amenities.
+Experience luxury and comfort at The Lilac Cottage, a beautiful soulful retreat in Mussoorie with stunning views and modern amenities.
 Our cottage offers the perfect blend of rustic charm and contemporary luxury for an unforgettable stay.

 ## Getting Started